Godrigos/pySHPtoJSON/README.md

 ## Binaries
 Binary executables may be generated for each platform by running `python3 setup.py build`.
 It will work only on the operational system that generated it.

-This command will create a subdirectory called `build` with a further subdirectory starting with the letters `exe.` and ending with the typical identifier for the platform and python version.
-This allows for multiple platforms to be built without conflicts.
+This command will create a subdirectory called `bin` with the executable.

 On Windows, you can build a simple installer containing all the files cx_Freeze includes for your application, by running the setup script as: